Provost and Vice President of Academic Affairs

 The Academic Council

-The mission of the Academic Council is to collaborate with the Office of Academic Administration, to maintain a professional environment in which ideas can be translated into action, and to share in the academic governance of the University.
+The mission of the Academic Council is to collaborate with the Office of the Provost, to maintain a professional environment in which ideas can be translated into action, and to share in the academic governance of the University.

-The deans of the colleges, the Associate Vice President of Off-Campus Programs, and the Faculty Assembly Chair (or a designated representative) are organized into a Academic Council which is chaired by the Vice President of Academic Administration.
+The deans of the colleges, the dean of Military Campus Programs, and the Faculty Assembly Chair (or a designated representative) are organized into a Academic Council which is chaired by the Provost.
 The Academic Council meets regularly throughout the academic year to oversee the administration and planning of academic, curricular, and faculty matters.
 The Academic Council works collaboratively with the Faculty Council and university wide departments and committees.
 The Academic Council is responsible for the preparation and delivery of the following:

 ||Revision of University catalog

 The Center for the Advancement of Innovative Teaching (CAIT)